aturcotte/exquires/docs/USAGE.rst

     $ exquires-correlate --latex

-By default, :program:`exquires-correlate` prints the cross-correlation matrix to standard output.
+By default, :ref:`exquires-correlate` prints the cross-correlation matrix to standard output.
 You can write the matrix to a file by using:

 .. code-block:: console